-OWNER.
-KEY NOTES $OS = Open spall$ $IS = Insipient spall$ $P = Patch$ $FP = Failed patch$ $HC = Hairline crack$ $C = Crack$ NAPERVILLE Riverwalk FOR GENERATIONS TO COME FINISH TYPES C-01 = Smooth form finish NAPERVILLE RIVERWALK 400 S Eagle St, Naperville, IL 60540 C-02 = Exposed aggregate P-01 = Smooth form finish P-02 = Textured finish (C - Cast in place Concrete ERGINEERING RESOURCE ASSOCIATES P - Precast Concrete) ENGINEERING RESOURCE GENERAL NOTES 1.
+OWNER: KEY NOTES $OS = Open spall$ $IS = Insipient spall$ $P = Patch$ $FP = Failed patch$ $HC = Hairline crack$ $C = Crack$ NAPERVILLE Riverwalk FOR GENERATIONS TO COME FINISH TYPES C-01 = Smooth form finish NAPERVILLE RIVERWALK 400 S Eagle St, Naperville, IL 60540 ENGINEER OF RECORD: C-02 = Exposed aggregate P-01 = Smooth form finish P-02 = Textured finish (C - Cast in place Concrete ERGINEERING RESOURCE ASSOCIATES P - Precast Concrete) ENGINEERING RESOURCE ASSOCIATES GENERAL NOTES 1.
 Compression ring connections present in varying degrees of corrosion.
 Sealant work protecting the connections from water ASSOCIATES 3s701 West Avenue, Suite 150 Warrenville, IL 60555 MATERIAL CONSULTANT: infiltration is inconsistent and/or not serviceable.
-2. Corrosion staining is present in varying degrees at interior ring embed connections C cham degrees at interior ring embed connections, beam embeds and channel embed locations.
-3. Skyward facing setbacks are not sloped ECHEM CONSULTANTS, LLC 4 Jefferson Plaza, Suite 500 Poughkeepsie, NY 12601 waterproofing membrane which needs to be replaced.
+2. Corrosion staining is present in varying degrees at interior ring embed connections e 2 chem degrees at interior ring embed connections,beam embeds and channel embedlocations.3.
+Skyward facing setbacks are not sloped ECHEM CONSULTANTS, LLC 4 Jefferson Plaza, Suite 500 Poughkeepsie, NY 12601 to shed water.
+Some appear to have a waterproofing membrane which needs to be replaced.
 4. Composite decks at the Gallery, Belfry ARCHITECT: and Observation deck levels present varying levels of corrosion from severe to moderate.
 5. Stair treads, risers and tread angle Architects BRUSH ARCHITECTS, LLC 4200 N Francisco, Chicago, IL 60618 supports present ongoing corrosion.
 6. Stair tread traffic membrane deteriorated and delaminating.
 7. See drawings and report for additional notes and observations.
 8. These notes are based on cursory observations and are not meant to be an exhaustive survey of the conditions.
-9. Drawings may be amonded during for detailed construction documents.
+9. Drawings may be amonded during for 9.
+Drawings may be amended during for detailed construction documents.
 THESE DOCUMENTS HAVE BEEN PREPARED SPECIFICALLY FOR THE PROJECT LISTED BELOW.
 THEY ARE NOT SUITABLE FOR USE ON OTHER PROJECTS OR IN OTHER LOCATIONS WITHOUT THE APPROVAL AND PARTICIPATION OF ECHEM CONSULTANTS LLC.
 REPRODUCTION IS PROHIBITED.
-ISSUE: DESCRIPTION: DATE: DRWN CHK APPR 1 FOR INTERNAL REVIEW 6/4/18 DWG SCALE: NOT TO SCALE CAD DWG FILE: COPYRIGHT: ECHEM CONSULTANTS LLC PROJECT: MOSER TOWER AND CARILLON Naperville, IL a.
+ISSUE: DESCRIPTION: DATE: DRWN CHK APPR 1 FOR INTERNAL REVIEW 6/4/18 DWG SCALE: NOT TO SCALE CAD DWG FILE: COPYRIGHT: ECHEM CONSULTANTS LLC PROJECT: MOSER TOWER AND CARILLON Naperville, IL DRAWING NOTES a.
 Background drawings have been provided by others. b.
 The background drawings are for graphic CONDITION ASSESSMENT representation only and may not reflect the actual built conditions. c.
 Some background text may be mirrored. d.
 Elevations - red notes with round leaders indicate interior observations e.
-Elevations - blue notes with arrow leaders SOUTH CONCRETE FIN ELEVATIONS Indicate exterior observations f.
+Elevations - blue notes with arrow leaders SOUTH CONCRETE FIN ELEVATIONS indicate exterior observations f.
 SE and NW elevations were inspected close-hand via swing stage.
-Other were PROJECT REFERENCE NUMBER: 88867-002 Inspected from the ground and tower interior SHEET NUMBER: REVISION:
+Other were PROJECT REFERENCE NUMBER: 88867-002 inspected from the ground and tower interior SHEET NUMBER: REVISION: